richardbarran/django-photologue/example_project/README.rst

   and a project that uses it.
 - It's used for Travis CI testing of django-photologue.

-It uses the Bootstrap-friendly templates that are supplied in contrib/bootstrap/templates.
+It uses the Bootstrap-friendly templates that come with Photologue.

 The rest of the README will assume that you want to set up the test project in order to work on django-photologue itself.